Pots Pick Up Instructions

 The following numbers are ready for pickup:

-• From G800 to G930 pickup on Saturday, Sunday and Monday from 9am to 5pm our front door code is #5307, the studio door will be open during the above slots.
-Cut-off date for collection: January 26th.
+• From H290 to H349 pickup on Saturday, Sunday and Monday from 9am to 5pm our front door code is #5307, the studio door will be open during the above slots.
+Cut-off date for collection: March 9th.

-• From G931 to G1000 pickup on Saturday, Sunday and Monday from 9am to 5pm our front door code is #5307, the studio door will be open during the above slots.
-Cut-off date for collection: February 8th.
+• From H350 to H519 pickup on Saturday, Sunday and Monday from 9am to 5pm our front door code is #5307, the studio door will be open during the above slots.
+Cut-off date for collection: March 15th.

-• From H1 to H289 pickup on Saturday, Sunday and Monday from 9am to 5pm our front door code is #5307, the studio door will be open during the above slots.
-Cut-off date for collection: February 23rd.
+• From H520 to H629 pickup on Saturday, Sunday and Monday from 9am to 5pm our front door code is #5307, the studio door will be open during the above slots.
+Cut-off date for collection: March 30th.

 Unfired clay pottery bowls on a work table, some with carved hearts and initials.